 As many of you are probably aware, the world of IoT is complex with multiple moving parts, physical devices generating streaming data, time series data stores, Big Data, Rules Processing, Analytics and protocols like MQTT for publishing and subscribing to topics for device management.

-Enter Mendix 7.
-Our latest release comes out of the box with a whole bunch of connectors to make building connected Smart Apps using our proven visual modeling tools to further extend the already democratized IoT Platforms into the world of Rapid App Development.
+Enter Mendix.
+Our platform comes out of the box with a whole bunch of connectors to make building IoT applications using our proven visual modeling tools.
+This further extends the already democratized IoT Platforms into the world of Rapid App Development.

 The simulator sensors are hooked up to an Arduino Yun board and connected to AWS IoT.
 We used MQTT and Device Shadows to quickly build a solution that consumes incoming event shadows, implements some basic logic and represents the output as a simple dashboard of events.

 Here’s how we did it:

 Getting started with the Mendix AWS IoT connector

 This section will outline how you can create a basic Mendix app that integrates with IoT devices managed in the AWS IoT cloud.

 AWS provides a number of SDKs for IoT devices.
 The main goal of these SDKs is to easily enable the software on the device to exchange information with AWS IoT.
 The main protocol for this exchange is MQTT.
 This is a lightweight publish and subscribe messaging protocol aimed at machine to machine communication.
 You can find a list of starter kits and device SDKs on this AWS site.